freeCodeCamp/guide/src/pages/articles/miscellaneous/using-arrayprototypereduce-to-reduce-conceptual-boilerplate-for-problems-on-arrays/index.md

 ---
-title: Using Arrayprototypereduce To Reduce Conceptual Boilerplate for Problems On Arrays
+title: Using Arrayprototypereduce to Reduce Conceptual Boilerplate for Problems on Arrays
 ---
 That's quite a mouthful!
 It could have just been titled as **Use <a>`Array.prototype.reduce()`</a> to Solve Array Problems Easily** or **`Array.prototype.reduce()` FTW!**.
 That would have been so much easier to read and parse.